amithyone/fastify-food-app/DEVELOPER_GUIDE.md

 ---

-**This developer guide provides comprehensive technical documentation for the Abuja Eat application.
+**This developer guide provides comprehensive technical documentation for the Fastify application.
 For additional support, refer to the main README.md file or contact the development team.**